ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

 ## Download the ev3dev cross-compiler image

-We provide images with developer tools already installed.
-Grab the one appropriate for your hardware...
+We provide a Docker image with the most common developer tools already installed.
+Download it by running...

-    docker pull ev3dev/debian-jessie-armel-cross
+    docker pull ev3dev/debian-jessie-cross

 This will take some time.
-The download is hundreds of megabytes.
+The download is nearly 1GB!

 When it is finished, we can give it a shorter name...

-    docker tag ev3dev/debian-jessie-armel-cross ev3cc
+    docker tag ev3dev/debian-jessie-cross ev3cc

 {% include icon.html type="info" %}
 Docker images are immutable.
 You can always revert back to this image after making